twpage/brogue-force/README.md

   * Had Amulet?
 (1 for yes, 0 for no)
   * Number of Lumenstones
   * Was Victory?
 (1 for yes, 0 for no)
+* Wand of Force (functions like a blast from Force runic weapons)